 To have a VIN number check done, you will also need to pay a fee when you mail in the form.
 Plus, you must have the request form officially notarized.
 The entire process to obtain a VIN report through the mail can be lengthy, especially since a notary signature is required.
 Since the process is completed through the U.S. Postal Service, you will also have to wait before receiving the VIN number report in the mail.
-If you are in a rush to receive the vehicle history report, click here to access an instant online VIN history.

 What info is in an Arizona VIN history report?